Data, Research, and Vital Statistics - Vital Records

 The Problem: State and federal statutes require registration of births, deaths, fetal deaths, abortions, miscarriages, acknowledgement of paternity, court determinations and adoptions.
 Estimation of the population of each town in the state is another requirement.

 Collects and maintains records of births, deaths, fetal deaths, marriages, and divorces dating from1892 to present, issuing certified copies on request.
 Records from 1923 to the present are physically housed at Vital Records.
 Records from 1892-1922 are housed at Maine State Archives.
-As of July 30, 2004, the Office of Vital Records is establishing and maintaining the Domestic Partner Registry.
+As of July 30, 2004, the Maine CDC vital records office has established and maintains a Domestic Partner Registry.

 Provides other vital registration services: acknowledgements of paternity, corrections, supplemental cause of death, divorces, delayed registration of records, court determinations legal name changes on birth records, preparation of new birth certificates after adoption or legitimization, maintains the adoption reunion registry and maintains the domestic partner registry.
 Vital Records houses all sealed adoptions and legitimizations.

 Ensures that all statutes, rules and policies are compiled for transportation and disposition of human remains.

 Ensures that all marriages occurring in Maine are legal joinings.

 Ensures the statutes, rules and policies are complied with for acknowledgements of paternity in order to add a father's name to a birth record.

 Ensures the vital statistics information for the interstate exchange agreements are processed on births and deaths.